Well, I survived anesthesia! Woohoo!

 (Yes, I have to consider rest and healing a job to do it.
 Yes, that’s problematic.)

-They also provide me with a break from responsibilities, some reprieve and alone time while waiting for a procedure.
-And some direct attention focused on my well-being, too.
 I wouldn’t like it long-term, but having nurses check in on me and seemingly prioritize my care is something I’m so grateful for.
 And I convey my appreciation for the work nurses do.
 It feels like a positive exchange all around.

-But, even before surgery, I started incorporating rest more in my day-to-day to avoid meltdowns like what happened a few weeks ago.
-I pushed and pushed, and my bodily systems pushed back.
+I pushed and pushed, and my body and brain pushed back.
 And I lost.
-So did the people who love me who had to witness it and feel it, too.
+So did the people who love me who had to witness and experience it, too.

 How do you prioritize rest?

-I’ve heard some say they schedule breaks throughout the day.
+Some readers have responded to previous posts saying they schedule breaks throughout the day.

 She’s not a writer, though.
-When you’re on a roll (and you’re not neglecting feeding yourself, overall movement, or sleep), I don’t see why rolling with it is such a bad thing.
-Although, that just reveals how stubborn I am….
+And when you’re on a roll (and you’re not neglecting feeding yourself, overall bodily movement, or sleep), I don’t see why rolling with it is such a bad thing.

-(The OT also said that using your non-dominant hand more often improves memory.2 I’m looking forward to that, too while my dominant hand heals.)
+(The OT also said that using your non-dominant hand more often improves memory.2 I’m looking forward to that, too, while my dominant hand heals.)

 So, how do you rest?
 How will you?